netsec-ethz/rains/design-optimizations.md

 the cloud operator to do a good job and that he makes sure that there are no (or only very limited) disruptions.

+## Large delegation resolvers

+In this scenario, each ISP still operates naming servers.
+Instead of just having the root where a recursive lookup starts in case the local ISP does not have the queried information, there is a third type of server called delegation resolver.
+These delegation resolver only store delegations.
+They could have the same architecture as a RAINS server but only accept delegation assertions or they might have more specialized design e.g. using memcached (see next subsection).
+In this approach the main idea is that authoritative servers push their delegations to the delegation resolver such that all delegations up to the root are present.
+A recursive resolver would then, instead of querying first the root, query a delegation resolver which then answers with all necessary delegations in the normal case.
+This reduces a recursive lookup to just one query to a delegation resolver and one query to the authoritative server.
+But since the delegation assertions higher up in the hierarchy are probably cached anyway in the recursive resolver and it starts the lookup at the most specific known information it probably sends out not more than two queries anyway in most cases.
+This system could be funded by authoritative entities which pay some amount to have their delegations accepted and thus, reduce recursive lookup for their zone.

+Advantages:

+- Faster recursive lookup

+Disadvantages:

+- Cost
+- Probably no benefits in most settings

 ## Bibliography

 [1] Memcached (26.06.18) https://memcached.org/